How To Use PowerShell for Automated Event Response

 Write-EventLog -LogName Application -Source “Demo” -EventID 200 -Message “The PowerShell script has executed.”

-I'm using a different event ID this time – the Event ID I'm using is 200 – and the message this time is going to be, “The PowerShell script has executed.”
-In other words, Event ID 100 is going to be my trigger event and is going to take the place of some sort of system event that I want to respond to.
-Event ID 200 is going to be my confirmation that the PowerShell script has indeed been executed.
+I'm using a different event ID this time – the Event ID I'm using is 200 – and the message will be, “The PowerShell script has executed.”
+In other words, Event ID 100 is going to be my trigger event and is going to take the place of some system event that I want to respond to.
+Event ID 200 will be my confirmation that the PowerShell script has indeed been executed.

 With that said, let me go ahead and close out of this.